 2. Richard Simmons

-Richard Simmons’ most popular form of exercise is the “disco workout,” which was brought to light in 1978 on his television show, but he also had a more famous moment during the 1980s.
-He became so well-known that even people who were not interested in working out knew him as an icon of fitness – and some went so far as to impersonate him!
+Richard Simmons’ most popular form of exercise was the “disco workout,” which was brought to light in 1978 on his television show, but he really hit the height of fame during the 1980s.
+In fact he became so well-known that even people who were not interested in working out knew him as an icon of fitness – and some went so far as to impersonate him!

-Probably his most iconic fitness masterpiece was a mini-series called “The Sweatin’ to the Oldies” (1988) starring Richard Simmons himself!
-His most successful video series came out after this time, with none other than Oprah Winfrey singing its praises on her talk show.
+Probably his most iconic fitness masterpiece was a mini-series called “The Sweatin’ to the Oldies” (1988).
+After this successful video series came out, none other than Oprah Winfrey was singing its praises on her talk show.
 The videos are based on aerobics and dancing, making them fun for all ages, and are still wildly popular today.

 3. Kathy Smith

 Kathy Smith was most popular in the early 1980s with her aerobic workout videos.
 She started as a personal trainer for celebrities before moving on to creating her videos.
 Her series was so successful that she became one of the first women to have a video game based on her workouts!

 The games were released for both the Commodore 64 and Apple II computer systems and allowed players to follow Kathy’s exercises.
 In 1987, she even starred in her own television show called “Kathy Smith: Get Fit!” which aired until 1991.

 Billy Blanks is mostly famous for his Tae Bo workout videos.
 He started as a karate instructor before creating his martial arts-inspired fitness program.
 In 1988, he released his first Tae Bo video, which became an instant hit.

 The videos are based on a combination of boxing and taekwondo, and have been credited with helping to start the fitness and martial arts craze that we see today.